Maronato/vue-toastification/README.md

 #### Render a component with props and events

-Usually it is not enough to just render a simple component and you'll need to handle events or pass props.
+Usually, it is not enough to just render a simple component and you'll need to handle events or pass props.
 You can do that too!

 Just pass the content in the format